You can find there many informations about Thailand visa requirements and Thailand visa rules.

 Your Thai Business Visa will be cancelled, and will be replaced with a 30-day stamp.
 It would be best that you secure a re-entry permit (or multiple entry permits) first before leaving Thailand.
 The same goes for the other types of long stay Thai visas.
 If your Thai visa is single entry, you need to secure a re-entry permit first so your current Thai visa will not be nullified.

-You can obtain re-entry or multiple entry permits at the Thai Immigration office or an international airport.
+Subject to your visa type and the current Immigration regulations, you can obtain re-entry or multiple entry permits at the Thai Immigration office or an international airport.

 The government fee for single re-entry is 1,000 baht while that for multiple re-entries is 3,800 baht.
 It is advisable to request a multiple entry Thai visa if you expect to be travelling frequently out of Thailand.
 This allows you more than one entry into Thailand during your travels.